awsdocs/aws-elemental-mediatailor-user-guide/doc_source/vast-integration.md

 ## Ad Calls<a name="ad-calls"></a>

 AWS Elemental MediaTailor calls your VAST ads URL as defined in your configuration\.
 It substitutes any player\-specific or session\-specific parameters when making the ad call\.
 MediaTailor follows up to three levels of VAST wrappers and redirects in the VAST response\.
-In live streaming scenarios, MediaTailor makes ad calls simultaneously at the ad break start for connected players\.
+In live streaming scenarios, MediaTailor makes ad calls simultaneously at the ad avail start for connected players\.
 In practice, due to jitter, these ad calls can be spread out over a few seconds\.
 Make sure that your ad server can handle the number of concurrent connections this type of calling requires\.
 MediaTailor doesn't currently support pre\-fetching VAST responses\.

 ## Creative Handling<a name="creative-handling"></a>